KeneOjiteli/deimos-sre-tasks/Module2/README.md

 - `Docker Compose` - a tool used to setup multi-containers.
 - `Web server` - a computer program that accepts and responds to requests from clients eg Apache.
 - `Apache` - a free and open-source software that is used to serve web pages and other content over the internet.
+- `Kubernetes` - an open-source system for automating deployment, scaling, and management of containerized applications.
+- `Clusters` - a set of nodes that run containerized applications.
+- `Nodes` - a set of worker machines, that run containerized applications.
+- `Pods` - the smallest deployable units of computing that can be created and managed in Kubernetes.
+- `Services` - used for exposing a network application that is running as one or more Pods in a cluster.
+- `kubectl` - a command line tool for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.

 ## Requirements.
 <!-- - Virtual Machine - to test application locally. -->